StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 {% hint style="info" %}
 **Splunk Health check**

-In addition to the Splunk Topology, Metrics and Events checks, StackState Agent V2 can also be configured to run a [Splunk Health](/stackpacks/integrations/splunk/splunk_health.md) check to collect health data from Splunk.
+In addition to the Splunk Topology, Splunk Metrics and Splunk Events checks, StackState Agent V2 can also be configured to run a [Splunk Health](/stackpacks/integrations/splunk/splunk_health.md) check to collect health data from Splunk.
 {% endhint %}